-A participant may have income upon the sale of the stock acquired under an incentive stock option, which we refer to as ISO stock, at a profit (if sales proceeds exceed the exercise price).
+A participant will have income upon the sale of the stock acquired under an incentive stock option, which we refer to as ISO stock, at a profit (if sales proceeds exceed the exercise price).
 The type of income will depend on when the participant sells the ISO stock.
 If a participant sells the ISO stock more than two years after the option was granted and more than one year after the option was exercised, then all of the profit will be long-term capital gain.
 If a participant sells the ISO stock prior to satisfying these waiting periods, then the participant will have engaged in a disqualifying disposition and a portion of the profit will be ordinary income and a portion may be capital gain.
-This capital gain will be long-term if the participant has held the ISO stock for more than one year from the date of exercise and otherwise will be short-term.
+This capital gain will be long-term if the participant has held the ISO stock for more than one year and otherwise will be short-term.
 If a participant sells the ISO stock at a loss (sales proceeds are less than the exercise price), then the loss will be a capital loss.
-This capital loss will be long-term if the participant held the ISO stock for more than one year from the date of exercise and otherwise and otherwise will be a capital loss.
-This capital loss will be long-term if the participant held the ISO stock for more than one year from the date of exercise and otherwise will be short-term.
+This capital loss will be long-term if the participant held the ISO stock for more than one year and otherwise will be short-term.